Binance Market Update (2022-10-27)

 Binance

-The global cryptocurrency market cap now stands at $1.00T, up by 0.70% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.00T, down by -0.75% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include KLAY, MASK, and DOGE, up by 28%, 20%, and 18%, respectively.
+Market outperformers include KLAY, DOGE, and ALCX, up by 31%, 14%, and 13%, respectively.

 Top stories of the day: